wgdcm/Strings/README.md

     sudo apt-get install python3.6

 ### How To Run?
-Run this command in Linux environment.
+Run this command in a Linux environment.
 ```
 python3 xxd.py [file path or name]
 ```